Protecting Your Rights After a Car Accident

-Kevin Gourlay represented the Plaintiff who was injured while walking along Steveston Highway.
-On a dark and foggy morning in February, 2007, the Plaintiff pedestrian was hit on Steveston Highway.
+On a dark and foggy morning in February, 2007, the plaintiff was hit on Steveston Highway.
 Because of his serious injuries, our client had no recollection of the accident.
-The only witnesses were the Defendant and his passenger but the passenger sadly passed away shortly after the accident (and unrelated to the accident).
-The question was whether the Defendant driver was partially at fault for hitting the Plaintiff who was admittedly dressed in dark clothing and on the highway when the accident occurred.
-The Court found that the Defendant was 50% responsible for the accident.
-We were able to demonstrate that the Defendant was driving too fast for the foggy conditions and that he was driving far too close to the curb in the over-sized curb lane; the side of his vehicle was almost in the gutter and he was driving in an area of the highway where one would routinely see cyclists.
+The only witnesses were the defendant and his passenger but the passenger sadly passed away shortly after the accident (and unrelated to the accident).
+The question was whether the defendant driver was partially at fault for hitting the plaintiff who was admittedly dressed in dark clothing and on the highway when the accident occurred.
+The Court found that the defendant was 50% responsible for the accident.
+We were able to demonstrate that the defendant was driving too fast for the foggy conditions and that he was driving far too close to the curb in the over-sized curb lane; the side of his vehicle was almost in the gutter and he was driving in an area of the highway where one would routinely see cyclists.

 Scott Stanley and Kevin Gourlay represented the Plaintiff who was injured in a rear-end motor vehicle accident.
 The Defendant argued that the Plaintiff had cut him off and was responsible for the accident.
 The Defendant also disputed the magnitude of the Plaintiff’s injuries.
 The Court found that the Defendant was responsible for the accident as the Plaintiff was established in the lane before being hit by the Defendant.
 The Defendant simply failed to see what he ought to have seen: the Plaintiff’s vehicle.
 The Plaintiff’s evidence that he had suffered soft tissue injuries to his shoulder, neck and back was accepted.
 Damages of just under $50,000 were awarded, including $42,500 for pain and suffering.